Children's nurses provide care for children and young people with acute or long-term health problems.

 - deciding what level of nursing care is required

-- working closely with parents and carers to help them cope with having an ill child in hospital
+- working closely with parents and carers to help them cope with having an ill child in hospital, and how to care for them after returning home

 - checking temperatures